nucleic/enaml/docs/source/get_started/syntax.rst

 .. note::

-    To avoid clashes between the ids attributed to child widgets in different widgets one cannot access to a widget by its id outside of the declaration.
+    To avoid clashes between the ids attributed to child widgets in different widgets, one cannot access a widget by its id outside of the declaration.
-    This means that the following does not work and raises an `AttributeError`, and why you need an alias if you need to access to the inner widget.
+    This means that the following does not work and raises an `AttributeError`.
+    This is why you need an alias if you need to access to the inner widget.

     .. code-block:: enaml